bredlix/wf_companion_app/README.md

 - all the steps bellow suppose the use of `Project` project view
 - most of the changes are supposed to be done in the `scr > main` folder (app module)
 - the build can be tested on the device either before step.2 or after step.4. simply `File > Sync Project with Gradle Files`
+- everything is done in Android Studio v2023.2.1.25

 ##